Scientific Name(s): Capsium annuum

 Nutritional Value: assorted beneficial chemicals

-Chile pequin bushes are medium-sized, about two feet high and three feet across.
+Chile pequin bushes are medium-sized, averaging about two feet high and three feet across.